hkust-taco/hmloc/hmloc-codebase-doc.md

 `UnificationSolver.scala` defines the `UnificationSolver` class which unifies types.
 Unification is particularly interesting because it tracks the data flow through source code locations.
-As described in the corresponding paper, it uses the provenance of types, which contains the source code locations, to track the data flow.
+As described in section 4 of the corresponding paper, it uses the provenance of types, which contains the source code locations, to track the data flow.